Sisters of Charity of Nazareth: Ministry

 Their education ministry began in 1814 when the first school, Nazareth Academy, was opened at the motherhouse near Bardstown.
 Spalding founded Presentation Academy in Louisville, Kentucky, in 1831.
 The academy began to grant degrees in 1829.

 Since the beginning years of the congregation, SCNs have been involved in a variety of ministries, responding to the needs of the times.
 In 1832, when Catherine Spalding brought home two orphans left on the wharf in Louisville, their social work ministry began.
-Pastoral ministry later emerged within the congregation as a distinct form of ministry after Vatican II as they followed the call of the Church to respond to the signs of the times.

 In 1833, when cholera struck, SCNs nursed victims of the disease.
 So began their health care ministry, which continued as the sisters served in military hospitals during the Civil War.

 In 1920, the Sisters opened Nazareth College in Louisville, Kentucky's first, four-year, Catholic college for women.
 The Louisville and Nazareth campuses merged. and in 1969, the school was renamed Spalding College.
 Two years later, all instructional activity was moved to the Louisville campus.
 Former dorms on SCN's campus now function as affordable housing for the elderly and disabled.
 In 1984, Spalding College became Spalding University.

+Pastoral ministry later emerged within the congregation as a distinct form of ministry after Vatican II as they followed the call of the Church to respond to the signs of the times.

 Modern times

 In 2000, the sisters apologized for the slaveholding past and erected a monument in memory of those who had suffered in their bondage.

 Founded as a diocesan community, they are now an international congregation, both in ministry and membership.
 As of 2018, 550 sisters were serving in 20 states in the U.S., in India, Nepal, Botswana, and Belize.

 They are committed to six priorities in ministry: promoting peace, promoting humanization of values, opposing racism, alleviating poverty, supporting women's issues and supporting environmental issues.
-Through their daily lives and ministries, in collaboration with their Associates and others, they are living out these priorities to meet the changing needs of today's world in their spirit of pioneering.